 To understand the magnitude of the problem and to identify solutions, it is critical for states to collect and publicize data about fines and fees, including the totals that state and local governments assess and actually collect; fines and fee amounts imposed, broken down by race and ethnicity, age, gender, and income level; and number of people incarcerated for failure to pay.
-Alabama does not publish any such data.xvii
+Kansas publishes annual municipal audits that contain information about total fines and fees collected, but it does not collect or publish data on the imposition of fines and fees or breakdowns of who shoulders the burden. vii

-Recommendation: Alabama should collect and report data about fines and fees, including amounts imposed- broken down by race and ethnicity, age, gender, and income level-as well as revenue collected.
+Recommendation: Kansas should collect and report data about fines and fees amounts imposed, broken down by race and ethnicity, age, gender, and income level.
 It should also collect and report on the number of people incarcerated for failure to pay.